|Nutrition Facts (per serving)|

-By tradition, Hainanese chicken rice consists of four elements: the chicken, the rice cooked in chicken broth, the broth served as a soup and the dipping sauce or sauces.
-The first step is to poach the chicken in chicken broth with spices and aromatics.
-The second step is to cook rice with some of the broth.
+By tradition, Hainanese chicken rice consists of four elements: the chicken, the rice cooked in chicken broth, the broth served as a soup, and the dipping sauce or sauces.
+Each element is crucial to a delicious and true representation of this dish.

-- 1 stalk of lemongrass (white portion only), lightly pounded
+- 1 stalk lemongrass (white portion only, lightly pounded)

 - 6 peppercorns